lostan-workshop/2025/content/en/cfp/_index.md

 ❗ __Important note:__ Accepted papers will be included in the workshop proceedings __only if__ the authors explicitly agree to do so.
 In this way, works which are not mature enough for publication, as well as works which have already been published elsewhere can be presented and discussed at the workshop.

+## 📖 Special Issue

+A selection of the best papers presented at the workshop will be invited to submit an extended version to a special issue in a journal (TBD).
+We are negotiating with several journals, and we will update this page as soon as we have more information.